LoukiaSpin/tracenma/README.md

 #> 12   non-pharmacological vs any          Main text                         Table 1
 ```

-Add the argument `show.title = TRUE` to access the article titles.
-Add the
+You can access the article titles by adding the argument `show.title = TRUE`.
+Then the column `Title` will appear after `Journal.Name`.
+Add the argument
-argument `show.comment = TRUE` to activate the extraction-related comments
+`show.comment = TRUE` to activate the extraction-related comments
 accompanying the articles.
+The column `Comment` will appear after `Source.ToC`.
-The default for both arguments is `FALSE` (do not
+The default for both arguments is `FALSE` (do not report).

-report).
+### Access the index of specific datasets

-Now, let us access the systematic reviews with PMID numbers 16951908 and 17932160:
+Now, let us access the systematic reviews with PMID numbers 16951908 and
+17932160 (again, using the default arguments):

 ``` r
 get.dataset.index(pmid = c(16951908, 17932160))